moonlighting33/Survey-Horizontal-Controls-Privacy-Policy/PRIVACY_POLICY.md

 mobile application marketplace or network.

 # Children's Privacy
-Our Application does not address anyone under the age of 13.
-We do not knowingly collect personally identifiable information from anyone under the age of 13.
-We do not use the Application to knowingly solicit data from or market to children under the age of 13.
+This Application does not address anyone under the age of 13.
+I do not knowingly collect personally identifiable information from anyone under the age of 13.
+I do not use the Application to knowingly solicit data from or market to children under the age of 13.

 # Security
-We are concerned about safeguarding the confidentiality of your information stored locally on your mobile device.
+I am concerned about safeguarding the confidentiality of your information stored locally on your mobile device.

-Please be aware that, although we endeavor provide reasonable security for information we process and maintain, no security system can prevent all potential security breaches (e.g., a zero-day attack targeting mobile Operating System – OS).
+Please be aware that, although I endeavor to provide reasonable security for information this app process and maintain, no security system can prevent all potential security breaches (e.g., a zero-day attack targeting mobile Operating System – OS).

 In order to ensure an optimal security, you shall regularly install any Application’s update available from the mobile application marketplace.

-We also advise you to regularly check for any Android OS update(s) that could be available and to enable automatic updates.
+I also advise you to regularly check for any Android/iOS OS update(s) that could be available and to enable automatic updates.

 # Changes to this Privacy Policy
-We may update Our Privacy Policy from time to time.
-We will notify You of any changes by posting the new Privacy Policy on this page.
+I may update this Privacy Policy from time to time.
+I will notify You of any changes by posting the new Privacy Policy on this page.

 You are advised to review this Privacy Policy periodically for any changes.
 Changes to this Privacy Policy are